johnhyde/island/README.md

 , or, continents incontinent, or, a largely assiduous help-meet, or, whatever

+> “The clues were all there from the beginning... if you read the book backwards”

 A collaborative novel between John and a mysterious stranger

 Each chapter is a separate ~~markdown~~ johndown file?